 The expedition passed out of the plains into the desert-like Missouri breaks and today's Upper Missouri River National Monument, where Lewis wrote enchantingly of the white cliffs area.

-Proof that the expedition was still on the Missouri came a few days later when they arrived at the Great Falls of the Missouri.
+Proof that the captains chose the correct river came a few days later when they arrived at the Great Falls of the Missouri.
 It wasn't just one waterfall, but a series of five cascades spread out over ten miles.
 The Indians traveled the area by horseback, rather than canoe.
-At Fort Mandan they had suggested that it would require a day or so to portage the canoes around the falls, but it actually took the expedition three weeks of grueling, backbreaking work to complete the eighteen-mile portage amidst the prickly pear cactus, searing heat, baseball-sized hail, torrential downpours, and maddening winds.
+At Fort Mandan they suggested that it would require a day or so to portage the canoes around the falls, but it actually took the expedition three weeks of grueling, backbreaking work to complete the eighteen-mile portage amidst the prickly pear cactus, searing heat, baseball-sized hail, torrential downpours, and maddening winds.
 They used wooden wheels and axels under the canoes and towed them up and down hills with ropes.
 The men were so exhausted that at times they fell asleep standing up as they paused while pulling or pushing the canoes.

 The larger white pirogue was left below the falls, so the party moved only the wooden dugout canoes.
 Meanwhile, Lewis had a forty-four pound iron frame that could be covered with skins to make a high-volume, very lightweight canoe.
 He designed it himself and had it custom-made at the U.S. Army Arsenal back at Harper's Ferry.